 Guests and partners are welcome to dine in the College.
-You must record their name(s) in the guest meal book located in the kitchen servery.
-In addition, you must introduce your guest to kitchen and other Staff.
-The overnight guest charge of \$16.00 includes breakfast.
-If your guest wants to stay for lunch, then you must pay \$11.00, or \$13.00 for dinner.
-You must pre-purchase these meal tickets via your portal; guest meals that are not pre-purchased will incur a \$5.00 administration fee.
+You must pre-purchase these meal tickets via your portal; guest meals that are not pre-purchased will incur a \$5.00 administration fee and also record their name(s) in the guest meal book located in the kitchen servery.
+In addition, please introduce your guest to kitchen and other Staff.
+The overnight guest charge of \$16.50 includes breakfast.
+If your guest wants to stay for breakfast or lunch, \$11.50 or dinner, \$13.50, then you must seperately through the Portal for these meals.

 Day visitors - i.e. not overnight guests: Your day visitors are welcome in the College from breakfast time until 10.00pm each night.
 Should your guest choose to drink alcohol whilst you are hosting them, we ask that they do so in moderation and with consideration to other Residents.
+Any guests deemed by staff to be intoxicated or behaving in an antisocial manner will be required to leave the premises.

-General overnight stays - e.g. parents or friends visiting from out-of-town: Usually, such guests are welcome to bunk down in your room for an overnight charge of \$16.00.
-However, overnight guests are not allowed during Orientation Week, Re-Orientation Week, St Patrick's Day weekend, Study Zone and over exam periods.
+General overnight stays - e.g. parents or friends visiting from out-of-town: Usually, such guests are welcome to bunk down in your room for an overnight charge of \$16.50 However, overnight guests are not allowed during Orientation Week, Re-Orientation Week, St Patrick's Day weekend, Baseline, Southern Sounds, Study Zone and over exam periods.
 At least 48 hours prior to your guest arriving, you must complete a Guest Accommodation Form, copies of which can be obtained from the Office.
 The completed form must be approved by either the Head or Deputy Heads.
 You must then return your form to the Office.
 The Office is only open 9.00am-5.00pm, Monday to Friday - so please plan accordingly.